 Camping to boys is like playing house is to girls.
 Stuffed animals = dolls.
 Sleeping bags = baby blankets.
 Canteens = tea sets.
 Binoculars hung around the neck = dress up jewelry.
 A frying pan and foldable silverware = dishes.
 See what I mean?

 My boys love using their binoculars and compass to help them find their way!
-And they often have play bandaids, canteens of juice, and backpacks of food to trek with them.
+And they often have play bandaids, canteens of juice, and backpacks of play food to trek with them.

 What can you do to help your kiddos equipped for their camping journey?